 Newborn IV antibiotic administration.

-This position will be working 60 hours every two weeks on the day shift, 12 hour shifts, every third weekend.
-The position is eligible for benefits.
+This position will be working 48 hours every two weeks on the night shift, 8 hour shifts, every other weekend.
+The position is eligible for benefits including loan reimbursement.

 Care and assessment of the Low Risk and High Risk pregnant mother/family